Total (Sebastian album)

 Total is the debut studio album by French electronic artist SebastiAn.
 The album was released in Europe on May 30, 2011, and in North America on June 7, 2011, by Ed Banger Records.
-The album was announced in February with the release of an "X rated" teaser.
-This was followed with a video for the first single "Embody" directed by So Me featuring dancer Shamari Maurice, which was released on 4 April with remixes from DJ Premier and Kavinsky.
+The album was announced in February with an "X-rated" teaser.
+This was followed by a video for the first single "Embody" directed by So Me featuring dancer Shamari Maurice, which was released on 4 April with remixes from DJ Premier and Kavinsky.
 The album features M.I.A., Mayer Hawthorne and production from Gaspard Augé of Justice.

 Cover art

-The cover art was photographed by Jean-Baptiste Mondino.
-The image of SebastiAn kissing himself has sparked some controversy, misunderstanding and confusion among fans and viewers.
+Jean-Baptiste Mondino photographed the cover art.
+The image of SebastiAn kissing himself has sparked controversy, misunderstanding and confusion among fans and viewers.
 SebastiAn elucidates the cover art in an interview: